Do you know a superteacher with ninja classroom management skills? One whose kids are always on task? Who seems to effortlessly command the room?

 sorta // sort of

-It didn’t take long to omit this word from my speech.
+It didn’t take long to trash this word.

-Cutting mundane words out of your vocabulary will result in an increase of student attention.
-Thus, instead of saying, “You should kinda look your work over before you pass it in to see if you made any mistakes,” say, “Use the checklist to edit your work.
+So instead of saying, “You should kinda look your work over before you pass it in to see if you made any mistakes,” say, “Use the checklist to edit your work.
 Then pass it in.”
-The former gives the message that reviewing one’s work is an option.
-The latter is clear cut.

 Phrases to delete

-Some other phrases that detract from our efficacy:
+Some other phrases that make us less effective:

 We’re not going anywhere until you are quiet and ready to walk in the hallway.